Frequently Asked Questions

 The Undergraduate Student Government (USG) is the student governing body of the university.
 Made up of 40 representatives, the USG acts as the voice of the student body.
 USG members work with faculty, staff, administration and other students to promote positive change and foster St. Thomas tradition in an effort to provide students with an exceptional college experience.

-What Positions are Available?
+What Positions are on USG?

 Council Membership: The council is comprised of six executive board and twenty-nine general council positions ranging from presidential to senatorial positions.

 President, Executive Vice President, VP of Administrative Affairs, VP of Financial Affairs, VP of Public Relations, and VP of Academic Affairs.

 - General Council Positions:

 Class President (for each class), 2 Class Senators (for each class), Legislative Affairs Senator, 2 Neighborhood Senators, 2 Residential Senators, Commuter Senator, Transfer Senator, Elections and Credentials Chair, Student Organizations Representative, STAR Representative, RHA Representative, HANA Representative, International Student Representative, 2 Student Athlete Representatives, St, John Vianney Representative, Student Spirituality Committee Representative, Student Sustainability Committee Representative, Student Diversity Relations Chair, and Commuter Center Representative.

 Three committees exist to add additional voices and make recommendations for various USG decisions: Finance Committee, Student Organizations Committee and Elections and Credentials Committee.

 The University has seventeen committees that deal with specific student concerns.
 These range from the Alcohol and Drug Advisory Committee to the Student Life Committee.